Bhumbra/DeepNodal/QUICKSTART.md

 ```

 Before using the library, it is a very good idea to look at the examples first.
 A simple example can be run from the
-current path by invoking python3:
+current path in bash by invoking python3:

 ```
 $ python3 examples/mnist_softmax.py